What is 15% of 80?

 The result of 12 means fifteen parts out of every hundred parts of 80.
 In plain terms, it is the share of the total represented by a 15% rate.
-If you are calculating a discount, then 12 is the amount taken off.
-If you are calculating a fee, then 12 is the amount charged.
-If you are allocating part of a budget, then 12 is the amount assigned.
+If you’re applying a discount, 12 is the amount taken off (use the discount calculator).

 Step 1: Convert 15% into a decimal by dividing by 100.
 That gives 0.15.